 After a great time back in the north-east of England it was eventually time to return home.
-I had a couple of nice days in London – the wintery weather finally faded away for the last few of days of my time in England.
+I had a couple of nice days in London – the wintry weather finally faded away for the last few of days of my time in England.
 I enjoyed catching up with an old friend, meeting some new ones, and wandering along the banks of the Thames.

-I flew from Heathrow to San Jose in Costa Rica (via Houston), and stayed overnight in a little hotel there.
-It was a bit of a dive, but it cost me the princely sum of $9, and was very close to both the city centre and to the bus station I needed to get to in the morning.
+I flew from London Heathrow to San Jose in Costa Rica (via Houston), and stayed overnight in a little hotel there.
+It was a bit of a dive, but it cost me the princely sum of $9, and was very close to both the city centre and the bus station I needed to get to in the morning.

 I could have flown to Bocas Town directly from San Jose, but the bus is so much cheaper, and I like the journey through the mountains and down the coast.